marincicp/Premium-bank-project/README.md

 # Premium-bank-project

-Simple bank application with functionality:

--login

--render all movements

--sort movements

--transfer money to other user or request loan

--close account

-In this project I used : HTML5, CSS3 and JavaScript
+This is a bank app, with login functionality, the ability to transfer money to other users, request loans, or close accounts, renders all movements and sorts.
+This project was great for practicing various array methods such as slice, filter, map, reduce, some and others.
+For user input I used dummy data.

 LIVE: